johnfn/ts2gd/README.md

 - [ ] handle parameters to _functions that aren't provided in TS
 - [ ] generate Godot without warnings (as much as possible)
 - [ ] `tool`
+- [ ] it would be very nice to be able to pass in anonymous functions in place of callables, and have the compiler sort that out.

 ## Road to superior development
-- [ ] it would be very nice to be able to pass in anonymous functions in place of callables, and have the compiler sort that out.
+- [ ] handle renames better - delete the old compiled file, etc.
 - [ ] refactoring class names doesn't really work right now because i think we need to rename types in tscn files...
 - [ ] would be nice to declare multiple classes in the same .ts file and have the compiler sort it out
 - [ ] parse the bbcode in the XML into markdown that TS can read.